AT&T is the nation's second-largest carrier, but in the LTE era it has seemingly always lagged a few steps behind Verizon.

 The data-limited AT&T Mobile Share Advantage Plan was announced in August 2016, and remains available with shared pools of data available ranging from 1GB for $30/mo on up to 100GB for $520/mo.
 You then must pay a "line access charge" for every device sharing in the data - $20/mo for smartphones and hotspots, and $10/mo for tablets.

 AT&T also offers two unlimited data plans, each offering unlimited talk and text.
 The Unlimited Choice starts at $60/month for a single line but is capped at 3 mbps speeds and only includes SD video.
 Unlimited Plus start at $90/month for a single line and is at full speed, and smartphone & tablet lines include 10GB of high speed mobile hotspot data.
-Additionally lines of service can be added to either plan for $20/month for most devices.

 Here's an overview of AT&T's current plan policies and perks: